Skip to main content

 B.S. in Web Design and Engineering

-1. Our graduates will be able to analyze, design and improve the computational infrastructure of the World Wide Web.
+1. Students will be able to analyze, design and improve the computational infrastructure of the World Wide Web.

-2. Our graduates develop interactive multimedia content that is appealing, engaging, effective and easy to use.
+2. Students will develop interactive multimedia content that is appealing, engaging, effective and easy to use.

-3. Our graduates will be guided by an understanding of and sensitivity to, the social, political, ethical and legal relationships between their work and those that it affects.
+3. Students will be guided by an understanding of and sensitivity to, the social, political, ethical and legal relationships between their work and those that it affects.

 M.S. in Computer Science and Engineering